aphirak/docker-litellm/README.md

 ## Using the proxy with OpenAI SDK

-Point any app that uses the OpenAI SDK at your proxy by setting two environment variables:
+Point apps that use the OpenAI SDK at your proxy by setting two environment variables:

 ```bash
 export OPENAI_API_KEY="<your-master-key>"